dewi-alliance/hotspot-manufacturers/wifx.md

 ## Summary

 Wifx is a Swiss network services provider.
-Active in the IoT and LoRaWAN market since 2017 with the LORIX One gateway, it wants to extend the usage of its new Wifx L1 gateway to the Helium network.
+Active in the IoT and LoRaWAN market since 2017 with the LORIX One gateway, it wants to extend the usage of its new Wifx L1 gateway to the Helium network as existing and new custommers have increasing interrest in it.

 ## Company Information